Zvax/parser/README.md

 The Engine is the parser, it will regex template strings and replace keys with values

-The key definitions are shamelessly inspired by Danack/Jig.

 ```php
 $templateString = '{first}{$second}{$obj->third}';
 $engine = new Engine();